How to Choose the Right Natural Stone for Your Project

 Always Request Technical Data Sheets

-Before finalising any specification, ask your vendor for water absorption test results (EN 13755), flexural strength data, and slip resistance ratings.
+Before finalising any specification, ask your vendor for water absorption test results (EN 13755), flexural strength data, and slip resistance ratings (PTV value).
 Verified LithoPrime vendors provide these on request.
+Use the Quarry Network to search suppliers by stone type and country, and message them directly through the platform.

 Topics